LibertadVoluntaria/rs-hiscores/README.md

 `player` should be the exact display name of the player.
 `game` should either be `rs3` for RuneScape 3 hiscores, or `osrs` for Oldschool RuneScape hiscores.
-If not the lookup will default to RuneScape 3 hiscores.
+If not, the lookup will default to RuneScape 3 hiscores.

 `callback` returns an object with